leecstevens/Regex-Tutorial/regex.md

 ## Summary

-In this particulat example, I will be using this regex pattern to verify a line of text in a logfile:
+In this particulat example, I will be using this regex pattern to verify a line of text in a chat log:

+We will have a few examples:

+Example 1: A datetime example:

+^\[\d{4}\/\d{2}\/\d{2} \d{2}:\d{2}:\d{2}?]

+The above regex denotes a string in the file which will look like this:

+[2023-09-08 12:33:10]

+Example 2: A parsing of a display and user name:

+.*?\((.*)\):

+The above regex parses a display name (Joe King) and optionally user name (joeking).
+The string looks like this:

+Joe King (joeking)

+Example 3: Simple parsing if a user is online or offline:

+(.*): is (off|on)line.

+The above is looking for a specific string whether a user has logged on or off, saying this isn't relevant to chat itself.

+The string looks like this:
+Joe King (joeking): is offline.

+I will be denoting the example in each of the below sections and how I use them.

 ## Table of Contents